North High Shoals, GA: Is Your Property Tax Assessment Too High? (2026)

 North High Shoals is a small Oconee County town with about 700 residents, where the median home value of roughly $376,000 falls about 19% below Oconee's high countywide figure.
 If your assessment is drifting toward that county average rather than reflecting your specific property, this guide explains what to do.

-How North High Shoals Compares
+North High Shoals Appeal Quick Facts

-How Much Can You Save in North High Shoals?
+How much can you save in North High Shoals?

 Based on a combined tax rate of 2.080%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median North High Shoals home ($375,600 down by $37,560) would save approximately $312 per year - or $936 over three years with the 299c freeze.
+A 10% reduction on the median North High Shoals home ($375,600 down by $37,560) would save approximately $312 per year, or $936 over three years with the 299c value freeze.

 Frequently Asked Questions

-The median annual property tax bill in North High Shoals is $3,075, based on Census ACS 2024 data.
+The median annual property tax bill in North High Shoals is $3,075.
 Using Oconee County's millage rate of 2.080%, the computed tax on the median home ($375,600) is approximately $3,124.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my North High Shoals property tax?